w0rd-driven/career-open-source/elevator_pitch/index.md

 ## Pitch

+### Resume

+Over 12 years as a full stack web developer, including 10 years as a systems administrator, specializing in multiple web platforms and technologies.
+Regularly evaluating workflow efficiency to increase productivity and quality throughout the team.
+Deciphering new methodologies to discover their fit in a developer's tool belt.
+Solving complex problems using concise code with an emphasis on being readable and intuitive.

 ### Outline

 #### Greeting

 Hey there, my name is Jeremy Brayton.
-I am a Full Stack Web Developer
+I am an accomplished Full Stack Web Developer

 #### Years in Profession

+* Systems Administrator 1/1/2000 - 6/1/2010
+* First developer position starts 5/1/2010

 #### Experience